Skip to main content

 Description

-Irrigated crops in Spain represent 22% of the total cultivated area, a figure that has continued to increase since 2017.
-Drip and sprinkler irrigation systems have allowed producers to have more exhaustive control of the resources they consume, although they also entail high costs and a significant initial investment.
-One of the biggest limitations in agriculture is knowing when to irrigate and in what quantity.
+Irrigated crops in Spain represent 22% of the total cultivated area, a figure that has steadily increased since 2017.
+Drip and sprinkler irrigation systems have allowed producers to have more comprehensive control over the resources they consume, although they also entail high costs and a significant initial investment.

-The compatibility of solar irrigation with digital technology would help to curb this phenomenon of depopulation in rural areas, contributing to improving economic performance and creating value in these spaces.
-Women have a key role in the rural world, which can be enhanced by activities that generate economies induced by the principal.
+One of the greatest constraints in agriculture is knowing when to irrigate and how much.
+Technological innovation is the key to solving this problem, and the great revolution in ICT technologies, sensors, and automated processing capabilities has opened up new possibilities for optimizing water and energy.
+The compatibility of solar irrigation with digital technology would help curb this depopulation phenomenon in rural areas, contributing to improved economic performance and creating value in these areas.
+Women play a key role in rural areas, which can be further enhanced by activities that generate income-driven economies.

 Description of activities